 Your sales, marketing, and customer service strategies should convince consumers that your product is superior to alternatives.

-For this, you must prepare to overcome any objection; for example, on sales calls, get to know your competitors so you can answer questions and compare benefits.
+For this, you must prepare to overcome any objection; for example, on sales calls or post-calls, get to know your competitors so you can answer questions and compare benefits.

 4. Evaluate the experience throughout the consumer decision journey

 Having reliable data in real-time is one of the best ways to evaluate the consumer decision journey to take improvement actions at critical points.